Adversarial Semantic Hallucination for Domain Generalized Semantic Segmentation: Introduction

-However, most hallucination approaches \cite{Kim_2020_CVPR,Yue_2019_ICCV,DBLP:conf/nips/LuoLGY020} introduce global variations to the data and fail to consider the variant difficulties between classes.
-This can be problematic because datasets might be imbalanced due to the collection and/or annotation difficulties, making some classes more difficult.
-For example, in the driving datasets\cite{Richter_2016_ECCV,RosCVPR16,Cordts2016Cityscapes}, a larger proportion of pixels correspond to 'road', 'building' or 'sky' classes compared to minority classes such as 'pole' or 'light' for each image.
-Applying the same degree of stylization to all classes without considering their different characteristics may reduce performance for minority classes.
+Most prior works \cite{Kim_2020_CVPR,Yue_2019_ICCV,DBLP:conf/nips/LuoLGY020} conduct hallucination in a global manner and fail to consider the statistical differences between different classes.
+In real scenarios, datasets might be imbalanced because of collection and/or annotation difficulties.
+Consequently, classes with fewer examples are more difficult to predict accurately.
+For example, in the driving datasets \cite{Richter_2016_ECCV,RosCVPR16,Cordts2016Cityscapes}, a larger proportion of pixels correspond to ``road", ``building", or ``sky" classes compared to minority classes such as ``pole" or ``light".
+We argue that uniformly stylizing all classes without considering their different characteristics may lead to a sub-optimal result.

-While previous work have attempted to solve the class imbalance problem with focal loss \cite{Lin_2017_ICCV} or class balanced loss \cite{8953804}, these approaches also have their limitations.
-Class balancing methods like focal loss assume that source and target domain distributions are similar, which may not always hold true \cite{Jamal_2020_CVPR}.
-Additionally, hyperparameter selection for these methods is nontrivial and the hyperparameters may not be transferrable between datasets.
+Prior works, such as \cite{Lin_2017_ICCV, 8953804}, tried to address this problem by leveraging focal loss \cite{Lin_2017_ICCV} or class balanced loss \cite{8953804}.
+However, these approaches still have their limitations.
+Class balancing methods like focal loss \cite{Lin_2017_ICCV} assume that source and target domain distributions are similar, which does not always hold true \cite{Jamal_2020_CVPR}.
+Additionally, hyperparameter selection for these methods \cite{Lin_2017_ICCV,8953804} is nontrivial and the hyperparameters may not be transferable between datasets.

-The characteristics of different classes can be represented by their semantic information, such as high-level semantic features or predicted logits.
-Recent work demonstrated that semantic information can improve performance for superresolution \cite{wang2018sftgan} and synthetic image generation \cite{park2019SPADE}.
-Both methods use semantic information to adaptively generate affine parameters for feature transformation.
-The transformed features are then decoded to generate high resolution images.
-In both cases \cite{wang2018sftgan, park2019SPADE}, the generated images demonstrated improved realism.